Preschool enrolment

 Start enrolment in 3 easy steps

-1. Confirm you child is ready to start
+1. Confirm your child is ready to start

-- between 1 May and 31 October 2023, you can register your child to start preschool in term 3 of 2023 through the mid-year intake.
+- between 1 May and 31 October, they can start preschool in term 3 (mid-year intake)

 Find out when your children can start preschool with our age calculator.